Advertiser Disclosure

 A:

-Denver, Seattle, Chicago, Miami, San Francisco, San Diego, and Oakland are designated as WEBPASS cities for Google Fiber service.
+Denver, Seattle, Chicago, Miami, San Francisco, San Diego, and Oakland have access to WEBPASS for Google Fiber service in multi-unit buildings and businesses.

 Q: